-The user defines a set of ‘anchor’ vertices, and then moves some of them around.
-The modifier keeps the rest of the anchor vertices in fixed positions, and calculates the best possible locations of all the remaining vertices to preserve the original geometric details.
+The user defines a set of “anchor” vertices, and then moves some of them around.
+The modifier keeps the rest of the anchor vertices in fixed positions and calculates the optimal locations of all the remaining vertices to preserve the original geometric details.

-This modifier captures the geometric details with the uses of differential coordinates.
+This modifier captures the geometric details with the use of differential coordinates.
 The differential coordinates captures the local geometric information how curvature and direction of a vertex based on its neighbors.

 You must define an Anchors Vertex Group.
 Without a Vertex Group Modifier does nothing.